S-MD-Fouzan/CostCalculator/README.md

 ## General
 The main goal of our application is to estimate the cost of a digital solution based on features that a user selects.<br/>
 This app is built using Angular for frontend and strapi (Headless CMS) for backend with MongoDB as database.<br/>
-We have five different sections in our application
+The questions that the user must answer are divided into five different sections.
 * General Questions.
 * Strategy.
 * UX/UI.
 * Development.
 * Product Growth.

-If you need to cover few more digital aspects, you can directly add a new section object in the backend and frontend is dynamic enough to work with multiple sections.<br/>
+To add more questions for the users to answer, existing sections can be modified to add more questions or an entirely new section can be added via Strapi, the frontend will adapt to any number of sections and questions.<br/>
 The questions that were asked in each section cover digital aspects essential to estimate that particular section.
 ## Structure of Data
 > Collections in strapi: